dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : The M bit (more fragments) is set on all but the last fragment.
 I.e., when there is no fragmentation, it is set to zero.

 L:
 : The L field is the binary encoding of the size of the EDHOC Message Length, in the range 0 byte to 4 bytes.
 All three bits set to 0 indicates that the EDHOC Message Length field is not present.
-If the first two bits of the L field are set to 0, and the final bit is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.
+If the first two bits of the L field are set to 0 and the final bit is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.

 EDHOC Message Length:
 : The EDHOC Message Length field can have a size of one to four octets and is present only if the L field represent a value greater than 0.
 This field provides the total length of the EDHOC message that is being fragmented.
-When there is no fragmentation it is not present.
+When there is no fragmentation, it is not present.

 EDHOC Data:
-: The EDHOC data consists of the whole or a fragment of transported EDHOC message.
+: The EDHOC data consists of the whole or a fragment of the transported EDHOC message.

 ## EAP-EDHOC Response Packet